 Women’s Heart Center

-Find out about heart disease risk factors, symptoms and how you can prevent heart disease.
-The heart specialists at Emory Women’s Heart Center want to help you keep your heart strong.
+Learn about heart disease risk factors, symptoms and how to prevent heart disease.
+Our heart specialists at Emory Women’s Heart Center want to help you keep your heart strong.
 Start with with a thorough screening and download free information below.

 Learn great questions to ask your doctor about heart disease.

-BMI is a good indicator of healthy or unhealthy weights for adult men and women.
+BMI Body Mass Index (BMI) is a good indicator of healthy or unhealthy weight for adult women and men.
 If you have a BMI higher than 25, you may have a higher risk of heart and blood vessel disease.

 Know the heart attack warning signs and symptoms